 in the areas of Advanced Metering Infrastructure (AMI) security requirements, cloud

 computing, supply chain, and privacy recommendations related to emerging

 standards.
 This project will provide foundational cybersecurity guidance, cybersecurity

 reviews of standards and requirements, outreach, and foster collaborations in

 the cross-cutting issue of cybersecurity in the smart grid.

 Objective: To advance the development and standardization of cybersecurity, including privacy, policies, measures, procedures, and resiliency in the electric smart grid by 2016.

 What is the new technical idea?
-As a result of deployment of new Smart Grid technologies, the electric power industry is faced with new and changing threats, vulnerabilities, and requirements for the Smart Grid in general and in specific areas such as privacy, smart grid architecture, and AMI.
+As a result of deployment of new smart grid technologies, the electric power industry is faced with new and changing threats, vulnerabilities, and requirements for the smart grid in general and in specific areas such as privacy, smart grid architecture, and Advanced Metering Infrastructure (AMI).
 Efforts to address similar issues have been underway in other sectors, such as banking, federal systems, defense networks, and industrial control systems.
-The new technical idea is to adapt existing cybersecurity best practice methodologies and tools and to understand how to apply them to the electric sector, while identifying gaps and unique requirements for the grid that require new methodologies and tools.
-The Cyber Security Working Group (CSWG) will address these challenges through collaborations with federal agencies, academia, and industry, and through the development of guidance documents.
+The new technical idea is to adapt existing cybersecurity best practice methodologies and tools and to understand how to apply them in

+the electric sector, while identifying gaps and unique requirements for the grid that require new methodologies and tools.
+The SGIP Smart Grid Cybersecurity Committee (SGCC)1 will address these challenges through collaborations with federal agencies, academia, and industry, through the evaluation of cybersecurity policies and measures in industry standards, and through the development of guidance documents.

 What is the research plan?
 To conduct research that will enable the development of industry standards and guidance in order to successfully implement secure Smart Grid technologies.